-Certificate of concurrency-The certificates issued by the Town of Redington Shores upon finding that an application for a development permit will not result in the reduction of the level of service standards set forth in the comprehensive plan for public facilities and services.
+Certificate of concurrency-The certificates issued by the town upon finding that an application for a development permit will not result in the reduction of the level of service standards set forth in the comprehensive plan for public facilities and services.

-Certificate of occupancy-A certificate issued by the Town of Redington Shores for all residential dwellings and commercial and nonprofit establishments identifying the legal use of the property and any limitations thereto as established by ordinance or administrative procedure.
+Certificate of occupancy-A certificate issued by the town for all residential dwellings and commercial and nonprofit establishments identifying the legal use of the property and any limitations thereto as established by ordinance or administrative procedure.